Pension Bible

 SIPP definition and how it works

 A SIPP is a type of personal pension.
-Like all registered pension schemes, it benefits from tax relief on contributions, tax-free growth within the wrapper, and the option to take 25% as a tax-free lump sum from age 55 (rising to 57 in 2028).
+Like all registered pension schemes, it benefits from tax relief on contributions, tax-free growth within the wrapper, and the option to take 25% as a tax-free lump sum from age 55 (rising to 57 in 2028 for many people).

 The "self-invested" part means the account holder selects the investments, rather than having a fund manager or employer make the choice.
 Most SIPP providers offer access to thousands of funds, individual shares, ETFs, investment trusts, and government bonds.
 Some "full" SIPPs also allow commercial property and unquoted shares, though these are specialist products with higher fees and additional complexity.